mbabineau/pingdom-python/README.rst

 ==============
 pingdom-python
 ==============

-3rd-party Python library for [Pingdom](http://pingdom.com)'s new REST API.
+3rd-party Python library for Pingdom_.'s new REST API.
 Note that this API is still in beta, so may change at any time.
 For more information about the API, see Pingdom's blog [post](http://royal.pingdom.com/2011/03/22/new-pingdom-api-enters-public-beta/).